AneesahG/stockreturns/README.md

 # Time Series Analysis and GARCH Model testing

 ## Prerequisites
 You will need [RStudio](https://posit.co/products/open-source/rstudio/).
-Other packages that are needed are TSA, astea, tseries, BatchGetSymbols, fGarch and fBasics.
+Other packages that are needed are TSA, astsa, tseries, BatchGetSymbols, fGarch and fBasics.

 ```
 {r message=FALSE, warning=FALSE}